What is an MPO?

 Each MPO is a forum for plans and ideas as well as decisions about major capital investments.
 Everyone including businesses, government, and citizens alike has a voice in the process.
 Whether the topic is a dangerous intersection or a long-term policy issue, the regions future is shaped by decisions made by the MPO.
 For more information about your MPO, the New York State MPO Association, MAP-21 or other topics that interest you, please use the directory on the back of this brochure to contact your MPO.

-For contact information, please see the NYSAMPO Staff Directory August 2016.
+For contact information, please see the NYSAMPO Staff Directory (as of August 17, 2018).